skellis46/slipbox/used cars.md

 # used cars

-In late March of 2022 a colleague and I were talking about the demands of working across, with and beyond other disciplines.
+In late March of 2022 a colleague and I were talking about the demands of working across and with other disciplines.
 My colleague suggested that we need to get a feel for what is enough to understand or know about that discipline before engaging with the experts of those communities.
 But what is enough?

 In 2001, Site Magazine printed an interview by Power Ekroth and Swen-Olov Wallenstein with Jens Hoffman called _Interdisciplinary Laboratory_.[1]
 In it, Wallenstein describes a phenomenon called _used-car syndrome_ that he thinks was coined by the art critic [Hal Foster](https://en.wikipedia.org/wiki/Hal_Foster_(art_critic)).
 It goes like this: